Out of the FOG Banner

 There are other people who have faced or are facing similar circumstances.
 Some of them are here on this site.
 We strongly urge you to read some of the stories, learn about coping with this devastating illness and ask your own questions at our message board.

 Dependent Personality Disorder (DPD) is listed in the DSM-IV-TR as a "Cluster C" (anxious or fearful) Personality Disorder.
+It is defined as:

 A pervasive and excessive need to be taken care of that leads to submissive and clinging behavior and fears of separation, beginning by early adulthood and present in a variety of contexts, as indicated by five (or more) of the following: